freneticmonkey/sox/README.md

 # sox
-variation of the implementation of the lox interpreter as described on http://craftinginterpreters.com
+variation of the implementation of the sox interpreter as described on http://craftinginterpreters.com

 ## Build Status